-Involvement in this research provides an opportunity to share you and your family's experiences of raising a child with learning disability.
-The information you provide will help us to understand more about families like yours, to share this information widely, and to inform ways to better support families.
-Your participation in this study will make a valuable contribution to UK-based family and disability research.
-In addition, offering a £10 voucher is our way of saying thank you for continuing to participate in the research and an appreciation of the time you have spent.
+Involvement in this research provides an opportunity to share your experiences of raising a child with learning disability as a father or male carer.
+Your involvement in this research provides an opportunity to share your experiences of raising your child and contribute much needed research evidence on dads or male carers.
+The information that you provide will help us to understand more about your experiences and inform ways to better support dads or male carers in the future.
+In addition, offering a £10 voucher is our way of saying thank you for taking part in the research and an appreciation of the time you have spent.